HADatAc/hascoapi/README.md

-# SIR - Semantica Instrument Repository
+# SIR - Semantic Instrument Repository

 ## What is SIR?